hasini0628/Quizz-App/README.md

 A simple and interactive Web-Based Quiz Application built using HTML, CSS, and JavaScript.This app allows users to log in, attempt a timed quiz, receive instant feedback, view their final score, and get a star rating based on performance.

-🚀 Features
+Features:

-✅ User-Friendly Interface
+User-Friendly Interface:
 Clean and responsive layout.
 Works smoothly on mobile and desktop devices.

-⏱️ Timer for Each Question
+Timer for Each Question:
 Each question has its own countdown timer.
 Automatically moves to the next question if the user doesn’t answer in time.
 Highlights when time is about to run out.

-⭐ Star Rating System
+⭐ Star Rating System:
 Displays the final score at the end of the quiz.
 Generates a star rating based on performance:
 ⭐ Poor